-What are soft skills?
+What are Soft Skills?

 Soft skills refer to the interpersonal, emotional and cognitive abilities that allow you to communicate, collaborate and adapt effectively.
 Soft skills are sometimes also called transferable skills or employability skills by employers.

-Soft skills are becoming increasing important in today's job market, particularly with the rise of AI.
+Soft skills are becoming increasingly important in today's job market, particularly with the rise of AI.
 They tend to to developed through life experiences and are therefore not limited to the workplace.
 Strong soft skills can help you build meaningful relationships, better manage conflict, and effectively navigate social situations.

 Unlike hard skills, which are job-specific and teachable (like Python programming or understanding network security protocols), soft skills are human capabilities that are valuable and transferable across many industries and roles.
 They are intangible and subjective and so can't be measured in the same way as hard skills - but this doesn't make them any less important.